worthpointlabs/terratest/examples/terraform-ssh-example/README.md

 # Terraform SSH Example

 This folder contains a simple Terraform module that deploys resources in [AWS](https://aws.amazon.com/) to demonstrate how you can use Terratest to write automated tests for your AWS Terraform code.
-This module deploys an [EC2 Instance](https://aws.amazon.com/ec2/) in the AWS region specified in the `aws_region` variable.
-The EC2 Instance allows SSH requests on the port specified by the `ssh_port` variable.
+This module deploys two [EC2 Instances](https://aws.amazon.com/ec2/), one with a public IP, one with a private IP, in the AWS region specified in the `aws_region` variable.
+The EC2 Instances allow SSH requests on the port specified by the `ssh_port` variable.

 Check out [test/terraform_ssh_example_test.go](/test/terraform_ssh_example_test.go) to see how you can write automated tests for this module.